Nowaaru/suwariyomi.rs/README.md

     -   Thinking of a more floaty design compared to Suwariyomi's rough, rigid, and serious design.

--   [ ] Return to backend, implement database support for Manga.
+-   [x] Return to backend, implement database support for Manga.

+-   [ ] Implement manga view page

 -   [ ] Implement CBZ file import handshake for frontend and backend.